KentFletcher/LearningJournal/README.md

 * _Challenges_ -  Doing things that are difficult for you will push you out of your comfort zone and cause you to ask questions and seek information.

-* _Effort_ -  > No Pain,No Gain.
+* _Effort_ - "No Pain,No Gain".
 Is the best way to describe why effort is important.
 If you do not allow youself to struggle then you will not move forward, your will simply stay where you are.

 * _Obstacles_ - These are things around you that want your attention.